vossisboss/djangoconwagtail2024/README.md

 ## The future of alt text in Wagtail

 What we went through above is the current best practice for handling image alt text in Wagtail, but there is an active effort underway to further improve Wagtail's default alt handling.
-We have just launched a Google Summer of Code project to implement [RFC 51](https://github.com/wagtail/rfcs/pull/51), focused on providing a default alt text field on the image model, an easy way to hook that up to an AI tool for automatically populating it using a large vision model, and an easier way to add alt text in context, without creating your own custom image block on every site.
-Stay tuned!
+We have recently been engaged in a Google Summer of Code project with our wonderful intern, Chiemezuo, to implement some alt text improvements first proposed in [RFC 51](https://github.com/wagtail/rfcs/pull/51) and fully adopted in [RFC 97](https://github.com/wagtail/rfcs/pull/97).
+Chiemezuo's work is focused on providing [a description field on the core image model](https://github.com/wagtail/wagtail/pull/11792) and [a new built-in `ImageBlock`](https://github.com/wagtail/wagtail/pull/11791) for adding alt text in context.

+Once these new features are released – potentially as soon as Wagtail 6.3, due in November – that new `ImageBlock` should eliminate the need for most Wagtail sites to create their own, and the new description field would be used as backup alt text when none is provided in the image block, as well as providing alt text for Wagtail users who interact with the Wagtail admin using a screen reader.

+If you're interested in contributing to this effort and helping it ship sooner, please check out the two pull requests linked above and offer your feedback!

 ---